COVID-19 Business Resources

 Free Professional Services from volunteers with a wide variety of experience including: consulting, fundraising, graphic design, financial professionals, and legal assistance.

-Sign up for emails from the Office of Economic Development and International Trade (OEDIT) on assistance program updates, or call the Disaster Response Hotline at 303-860-5881 for assistance and you will be directed to the applicable resource.
+Call the Office of Economic Development and International Trade (OEDIT) Disaster Response Hotline at 303-860-5881 or email for assistance in connecting to various state departments and resources.

 A list of Alternative Sources of Funding is also available to help Colorado small businesses find alternative funding sources beyond EIDL, PPP and other federal loans and programs.